checkly/public-roadmap/README.md

 Check the [Kanban board in this project](https://github.com/checkly/roadmap/projects/1) for an overview.

+Note: not all small updates and features will be tracked here; we regularly make small updates based on private feedback or our own discoveries and we'd rather ship them than create and close tickets here.

 ## Suggest a feature

 Tell us what feature, integration or UI tweak would rock your world.
 Just go [here and create an issue](https://github.com/checkly/product-roadmap/issues) in this project and label it as "feature request".
 To optimize our information exchange, an initial feature request would containt the following parts: